Zigcoin (ZIG) Achieves Market Capitalization of $13.37 Million

-Zigcoin (CURRENCY:ZIG) traded up 7.7% against the U.S. dollar during the 1 day period ending at 19:00 PM Eastern on August 29th.
-During the last week, Zigcoin has traded 22.9% higher against the U.S. dollar.
-Zigcoin has a market cap of $13.37 million and approximately $296,908.00 worth of Zigcoin was traded on exchanges in the last 24 hours.
-One Zigcoin coin can now be purchased for approximately $0.0572 or 0.00000117 BTC on major exchanges.
+Zigcoin (CURRENCY:ZIG) traded up 7.7% against the U.S. dollar during the one day period ending at 14:00 PM ET on August 31st.
+Zigcoin has a total market capitalization of $13.37 million and $296,908.00 worth of Zigcoin was traded on exchanges in the last day.
+During the last seven days, Zigcoin has traded 22.9% higher against the U.S. dollar.
+One Zigcoin coin can now be purchased for approximately $0.0572 or 0.00000117 BTC on exchanges.

 - Binance USD (BUSD) traded down 0% against the dollar and now trades at $1.00 or 0.00002050 BTC.